navya52/ai-locus-agent/HOW_TO_USE.md

 **Backend:** AWS Lambda (Node.js) with three functions - PDF processing, data retrieval, and secure file access.
 OpenAI GPT-4 integration for AI analysis.
 S3 for file storage, DynamoDB for analysis results (product use case tradeoffs discussed below).

+**Stateless API:**Each Lambda function receives all necessary data in the request (file data, storage ID, query params) and processes it independently without storing any state between requests - every request is self-contained and stateless.

 **Frontend:** React.js single-page app with hooks for state management.
 Real-time updates, responsive design, and graceful error handling.

 **Security:** No sensitive data stored in browser - everything goes through HTTPS to the API.
 File uploads are validated client-side, but all real processing happens server-side.
 PHI detection happens before AI processing to protect privacy.